ComputerGameDev/StrikeBowling/README.md

 2. **Turn Management**:
    - Players get two turns per level to knock down all pins.
-   - If successful in the first turn, the game transitions to the next level.
+   - If successful within the first or second turn, the game transitions to the next level.
-   - If unsuccessful , the level restarts.
+   - If unsuccessful, the level restarts.

 3. **Win Condition**:
-   - Knock down all pins in one turns to progress to the next level.
+   - Knock down all pins within two turns to progress to the next level.

 ---